 Brisbane Market Overview

-The borrowing power of people has been challenged recently with the recent Royal Commission into banking practices cracking down on banks and their lending around the country increasing costs and reducing lending.
-This has had an effect on buyer numbers, however we have still seen good prices for sales in areas that have continued to see steady growth.
+The borrowing power of people was challenged recently in mid 2019, with the recent Royal Commission into banking practices cracking down on banks and their lending around the country increasing costs and reducing lending.
+This had an effect on buyer numbers, however we have still seen good prices for sales in areas that have continued to see steady growth.
 There is some uncertainty surrounding the Melbourne and Sydney housing market, Brisbane and Adelaide are still tending to be the slow and steady movers with certain suburbs within reach of first home buyers and established home buyers that are bringing some great prices.

 Many of the newer unit complexes in the Brisbane City Council region are selling for prices from $470,000 upwards, we're starting to see the older units become more attractive for people looking to get out of the rent cycle.
 Units priced from $250,000 up to $450,000 are starting to move with the FHOG being seen as just an increase in selling price on the newer units vs the valuations via the banks.